Many paints intended for metal are higher VOC enamel paints or oil-based spray paints (which are very smelly and are not non-toxic).

 It can also go over: lead, nickel, tin, titanium, iron, zinc, brass, gold, silver, platinum, cobalt, tungsten, bismuth, cadmium, and zirconium.

-It’s not recommended for copper or cast iron or any metal that has rust.
+It’s not recommended for copper, cast iron, or any metal that has rust.
 All rust must be completely removed so that you are down to the bare metal.

 This primer cannot take high heat like that of a radiator or range hood.
 If you’re looking for a non-toxic paint that can handle high temperatures for a radiator this post has options.